IBM/doframework/README.md

 `f:vertices:range`: f domain will be inside this box range.<br>
 `f:values:range`: range of f values.<br>
 `omega:ratio`: vol(O) / vol(dom(f)) >= ratio.<br>
-`omega:scale`: max jitter in sampling feasibility regions (as a ratio of f domain diameter).<br>
+`omega:scale`: scale of jitter in sampling feasibility regions (as a ratio of f domain diameter).<br>
 `data:N`: number of data points to sample.<br>
-`data:noise`: response variable $y$ noise.<br>
+`data:noise`: response variable noise.<br>
-`data:policy_num`: number of Gaussians in Gaussian mix distribution of data.<br>
+`data:policy_num`: number of centers in Gaussian mix distribution of data.<br>
-`data:scale`: max STD of Gaussians in Gaussian mix distribution of data (as a ratio of f domain diameter).
+`data:scale`: max STD of Gaussian mix distribution of data (as a ratio of f domain diameter).

-The jupyter notebook `./notebooks/inputs.ipynb` allows you to automatically generate input files and upload them to `<inputs_bucket>`.

 It's a good idea to start experimenting on low dimensional problems.

 # Outputs

-`doframework` produces three types of files as experiment byproducts:
+`doframework` produces three types of simulation files:

 * `objective.json`: containing information on (f,O,x*)
 * `data.csv`: containing the dataset the algorithm accepts as input